 To inform my writing, I recorded interviews with 40 people connected to Kenilworth.
 Though the oral history project focuses on my family and the Fellowship Haven Church that my parents helped to start, it also explores the history of the Kenilworth Aquatic Gardens, the Kenilworth Courts public housing complex, and the nearby community of Eastland Gardens.
 Copies of the cassette tapes and transcribed interviews from the project are archived at the Washingtoniana Collection in the Martin Luther King Jr. Memorial Library in Washington, DC.

 When I moved back to Kenilworth in 2003, I pictured myself focusing on creative nonfiction about my family’s life as white, rural Amish-Mennonites starting and maintaining a church in a black, urban ‘projects’ neighborhood.
 But, while I did some of that writing, I got distracted by the history work outlined above.
 Or perhaps the history work was simpler than wading through the mixed emotions of memoir?
-In any event, more than ten years on, I’m dusting off my digital manuscripts to keep the memoir dream alive…
+In any event, almost 20 years on, I’m dusting off my digital manuscripts to keep the memoir dream alive…

 Stolen cars and flung cookies